chapm250/population_search/simple_search/src/simple_search/docs/Population-search.md

 Then, we finally started getting good results, from both uniform-crossover and two-point crossover.

+One final thing we did that improved our data, was changing the starting population to be children of all zero bits.
+Before our start population was all random bits.

 We ran data with our 2 crossover methods and then also our 2 methods of selecting parents: tournament select, and taking the best half.
 We also included data from random-search, and our hill-climber from last lab.